 - Quartz has actually made granite cheaper

-Granite was long considered one of the high-end options for kitchen countertops — and it still is.
+Granite worktops were long considered one of the high-end options for kitchen countertops — and it still is.
 But thanks to the rise in popularity of quartz countertops, the price of granite has gradually dropped, thanks to falling demand for the material.

 So there you go.
 Hopefully, you’ve learned a thing or two about quartz, that you weren’t aware of before.
-If you’d like to know more about quartz kitchen worktops, and what they could do for your kitchen, then contact us today, or pop into our Bristol showroom.
+If you’d like to know more about quartz, granite or marble worktops, and what they could do for your kitchen, then contact us today, or pop into our Bristol showroom.